aalhour/C-Sharp-Algorithms/.github/ISSUE_TEMPLATE/data-structure-request.md

 Or, more concretely:

-> I'd like to have an implementation of the BTree Data Structure, based on the following research paper: [Organization and Maintenance of Large Ordered Indexes, Bayer & McCreight](https://infolab.usc.edu/csci585/Spring2010/den_ar/indexing.pdf).
+> I'd like to have an implementation of the BTree Data Structure, based on the following research paper: [Organization and Maintenance of Large Ordered Indexes - Bayer & McCreight](https://infolab.usc.edu/csci585/Spring2010/den_ar/indexing.pdf).

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.